VipinindKumar/Self-Driving/README.md

 # Self-Driving - Lane Detection: program to detect lanes in a video

+## Version 0.8:

+* Improve lines detection, using improved parameters values for HoughLInesP

 ## Version 0.5:

 ### Every frame from the video: